programminghistorian/ph-submissions/en/drafts/originals/clustering-visualizing-word-embeddings.md

 dfe.head(3)
 ```

-Note that UMAP uses a `fit_transform` syntax that is deliberately similar to [Scikit-Learn](https://scikit-learn.org/stable/)’s, because it is intended to fill a gap in the algorithms on offer for dimensionality reduction.
-The process takes a variable amount of time depending on the output dimensions and input data, but will **normally take about 1 minute** with this sample.
-Regardless, the output of `dfe` shows a much-reduced dimensionality:
+UMAP uses a `fit_transform` syntax that is similar to [Scikit-Learn](https://scikit-learn.org/stable/)’s because it is intended to fill a gap in that library.
+The process will **normally take about 1 minute** with this sample, and the output of `dfe` shows a much-reduced dimensionality:

 | EThOS_ID | Dim 1     | Dim 2    | Dim 3    | Dim 4    |
 | -------- | --------- | -------- | -------- | -------- |